Brush off winter

 Springtime is the perfect time to renew and refresh your skin care routine.
 Exfoliation and dry brushing can get rid of dull winter skin and leave you glowing—try these techniques to get your skin short-season ready.

+Ready to bare all for spring?
+It’s time to come out of hibernation and get glowing, healthy skin for the warmer months.
+Thankfully, it’s very simple: your secret weapon for smooth skin and a radiant complexion is exfoliation!
+Why exfoliate?
 Essentially, exfoliation means removing the dead skin cells sitting on the top layer of skin.
 When we have dry, flaky skin, such as in the winter, it also means we have more skin cells that can be removed by exfoliating, so spring is the perfect time to exfoliate.
 While some exfoliation treatments are meant for a dermatologist’s office or a spa, it’s easy and effective to exfoliate your skin gently at home.
 Benefits

 Check it before the checkout